bqlepper/tauri-sudoku/README.md

 # TODOs

-- And can we pass in something to say whether or not to do the GUI or not (just do command line)?
+- Can we pass in something to say whether or not to do the GUI or not (just do command line)?
-- Put in a lot of the rust sudoku backend stuff
-- Test passing back and printing a whole grid
+- Better, more complete debug output showing all values
 - Why do cells get bigger when a number is put in.
 Stay rigid size, cells

 # To Build and Run in Development Mode